-Up until the covid-19 virus hit across the globe, almost every single organisation, big or small, recognised the importance of satisfying their customers.
-But most of them were only giving lip service to customer-centricity and very few were actually going beyond voicing their opinions.
-This is no longer possible as customers are sharing their experiences of companies and brands far more than just six months ago.
+Up until the covid-19 virus infected the globe, almost every single organisation, big or small, recognised the importance of satisfying their customers.
+However, most of them were only giving lip service to customer-centricity.
+Very few were actually going beyond voicing their opinions.

-There has been enough research done to prove that the return on a customer-first strategy is significant.
-Here are just a few of the numbers I have found.
+Enough research has been done to prove that the return on a customer-first strategy is significant.
+Here are just a few of the statistics I have found.

 - 86% of buyers will pay more for a better customer experience.
 But only 1% of customers feel that vendors consistently meet their expectations.
 CEI Survey